 The Whole School Approach (for all our children) Additional Targeted Support and Provision (for children who need support for the short or medium term) Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) We have an 'Open door' policy throughout the school and if we can't see you at that time, we will make an appointment that is convenient to all.
 Miss Buckland our Family Liaison Officer is available at the start and end of each day to take messages, give information, advice and help with any concerns.
 Every parent is invited to attend parent's evenings in the Autumn term in Years Reception to Year 6.
 Years 1 to 6 are then invited to a Learning conference in the Spring term.
 All children have home/school diaries that are also used for communication.
-Parents are invited in for "Stay and Play once a term in Nursery.
-Curriculum meetings are held with different focuses and parents are invited in to find out more about how Parents/Carers may be invited in for additional meetings to discuss concerns.
+Parents/Carers may be invited in for additional meetings to discuss concerns.
 Parents/Carers are encouraged to contact the school to arrange additional meetings with class teachers, SENDCo, Family Liaison Officer or Head Teacher when they have concerns.
-Parents/Carers of children with ILPs (individual learning plans) are asked to sign up for a double time slot at parent's evenings.
-This is an opportunity to discuss and review the previous targets and together and agree new targets for the following term.
-In addition to the Additional Targeted Support and Provision parents may be invited to attend meetings with the school staff and following professionals → Family support → Educational Psychologist → ASD Team → School Nurse → SALT → Hearing Impairment Team Parents/Carers are supported in attending and are actively involved in: → Early Support meetings → TAC Meetings
+Parents/Carers of children with IEPs (individual learning plans) are asked to sign up for a double time slot at parent's evenings.
+This is an opportunity to discuss and review the previous targets and together and In addition to the Additional Targeted Support and Provision parents may be invited to attend meetings with the school staff and following professionals → Family support → Educational Psychologist → ASD Team → School Nurse → SALT → Hearing Impairment Team Parents/Carers are supported in attending and are actively involved in: → Early Support meetings → TAC Meetings

-we teach these subjects.
+Curriculum meetings are held with different agree new targets for the following

-Parents are invited to many social
+focuses and parents are invited in to find out term.

-events such as the 'Harvest Festival',
+more about how we teach these subjects.

-'Tree Decorating Service' and the
+Parents are invited to many social events such

-'Summer Festival.'
+as the 'Harvest Festival', 'Tree Decorating

-The school website is regularly
+Service' and the 'Summer Festival.'

-updated with information.
+The school website is regularly updated with

-Class teachers update their class
+information.

-Twitter feed each week with photos
+The school facebook page is regularly

-and information about learning that
+updated about learning that has taken place

-has taken place.
+and information parents may find useful.